 - 500 gram bag, 1.13 lbs (17.5 oz) powdered/icing/confectioners sugar sifted

-- 1Tbsp Meringue powder *(optional) However, see tips
+- 1Tbsp vegan Meringue powder or aquafaba *(optional) However, see tips

 - Stand Mixer – (a hand mixer is a little more work and you will need add a two minutes to each mixing step to get a fluffy creamy texture a stand mixer provides)

 Large Batch: Yields: 3 1/2 pounds of Butter-cream Icing. (approx 9 cups) example: Enough for small rosette cake and 18-24 cupcakes